 - Which electives to take?

-There aren’t universally correct answers to these questions, so here are some tips to help you make the choice.
+There are no universally correct answers to these questions, so here are some tips to help you make the choice.

 One student recently asked, “Should I take AP World History or AP Chemistry next year?”
 It’s a great question.
 In this case, taking both would have created a very heavy course load for a sophomore.
 There’s not a universal answer to this question.
 AP European History requires a lot of reading and writing, great reading comprehension and recollection, and advanced writing skills.
 AP Chemistry is a wide-ranging course covering physical, inorganic, and organic chemistry.
 The best advice is to take the one you’d excel at.
 If you’re interested in science, medicine, or engineering, take AP Chemistry.
 So take an interests test, and figure out what your aptitude might be.
 It will help you decide.

 One question parents ask often is “Is a B in AP Calculus better than an A in Calculus?”
 Again, there’s no universal answer to this question.
 In general, if you’re applying to study engineering or math or physics, taking and doing well in AP Calculus is very important.
-Likewise, if the question were about AP US History, if you’re applying to a top liberal arts school.
+Likewise, if the question were about AP US History and you’re applying to a top liberal arts school, getting an A on that course is important.
 Otherwise, ask yourself why you’re taking AP Calculus or AP History if you’re not sure you can do well at it.
 Consider an AP course you’re interested enough in to do well at.
 Maybe you can take AP Statistics instead of AP Calculus.
 Or Honors Psychology instead of Honors World History.

 Choosing high school courses is critically important, so make sure to sit down with an expert and discuss your choices.
 If your high school counselor has the time, make an appointment and talk it through with them.
 If not, get professional help or work with a college access program that can enable you to make this decision correctly.